kevinlmf/MultiAgent_OptionPricing/theory/Theoretical_Framework.md

 3. **Financial Models** implement specific solutions for derivatives and risk management

 Each layer is essential - without solid pure mathematics, applied methods lack rigor; without applied mathematics, financial models lack sophistication; without financial models, risk management lacks precision.

-The beauty of this framework is that improvements at any layer cascade through the entire system, enabling continuous advancement in quantitative finance methodology.